 Effective Date.
-The provisions of the Plan become effective on January 1, 2019.
+This Plan was originally effective on October 1, 2002.
+The amended and restated provisions of the Plan become effective on December 1, 2022.

 Other Plan Information

 Valuation date.
 Valuations of the Plan assets are generally made every business day.
 Certain distributions are based on the Anniversary Date of the Plan.
 This date is the last day of the Plan Year.